1. About this Policy

 5. with respective enforcement entities who may carry out authorised enforcement activities on Minster Baywatch’s behalf

-6. we are required to do so to fulfil our obligations with the landowner/landlord
+6. we are required to do so to fulfil our obligations with the landowner/landlord or their authorised agent

 We will never share or sell your personal data to a third-party organisation for marketing, fundraising, or campaigning purposes.